Snexon-Studio/SnexMail-Blog/README.md

 ```

 ## License

-This content is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This content is licensed under a proprietary license - see the [LICENSE](LICENSE) file for details.